plancksecurity/android-planckForAndroid/README.md

 Any contributions, large or small, major features, bug fixes, unit/integration tests are welcomed and appreciated but will be thoroughly reviewed and discussed.
-Please make sure you read the [Code Style Guidelines](https://github.com/k9mail/k-9/wiki/CodeStyle).

 ## Communication

-Aside from discussing changes in [merge requests](https://cacert.pep-security.lu/gitlab/android/k9-pep/merge_requests) and [issues](https://github.com/k9mail/k-9/issues) we use the following communication services:
+Aside from discussing changes in [merge requests](https://cacert.pep-security.lu/gitlab/android/k9-pep/merge_requests) and [issues](https://cacert.pep-security.lu/gitlab/android/k9-pep/issues) we use the following communication services:

 - IRC chat, [#prettyeasyprivacy on the Freenode network]
 - [Developer mailing list]